tomjridge/ocaml-gc-events-tracing/README.md

 <img src="README.assets/Screenshot_20220902_143517.png" alt="Screenshot_20220902_143517" style="zoom:50%;" />

-Which reveals that even the very basic allocation pattern doesn't match, nor the totals, not anything else.
+Which reveals that even the very basic allocation pattern doesn't match, nor the totals, nor anything else.
 What is going on?
 We can write a simple script to summarize the allocations, giving the count of the number of allocations for each size.
 For `js_of_ocaml-queue.ctf` we get:

 ```
 size count